 One of the most popular methods of quitting smoking today is to use nicotine replacement therapies; there are various types of nicotine replacement available that smokers can use to give up cigarettes without having to worry about suffering the nasty effects of nicotine withdrawal.
 Since in small amounts, nicotine is safe and will not lead to any health issues, it is perfectly safe to use alternatives such as nicotine patches, lozenges, and sprays to help you crack the habit.
 However, if you are struggling to get used to not physically smoking, then taking up vaping instead could be a great idea.

 Electronic cigarettes work in similar ways to standard ones; vapers are able to hold the vape in their hand, inhale, and exhale just as they would whilst smoking, but without all the health risks of tobacco.
 The ejuice for vapes also comes in varying concentrations of nicotine; this allows smokers to start out with the highest nicotine level when they first quit, to make sure that they barely notice the switch!
 Then, as you get more used to vaping, you can gradually reduce the amount of nicotine that is in your e-liquid, to wean your body from the drug over time and make it easier to finally stop being reliant on it.
+Weed smoker?
+Vaping has also helped cannabis patients by offering a wide assortment of weed vaporizers for sale.
+Some cigarette smokers have been able to suspend the habit by smoking dry herb as a substitute for deadly cigarettes.

 #2.
 Eat Healthy Snacks